 What is the RISE Network?

-Launched in November 2015, RISE represents a partnership between East Hartford, Hartford, Meriden, and New Haven Public Schools to support educators striving to ensure every RISE high school student graduates college and career ready.
-RISE members include teachers, school counselors, school leaders, and district administrators.
+Launched in November 2015, RISE represents a partnership between Connecticut public high schools and districts to support educators striving to ensure every RISE high school student graduates college and career ready.
+RISE members include teachers, school counselors, school administrators, and district leaders.
 As a community, we are built by RISE members for RISE members.
-Our specific focus is around high school-age youth, and we are partnering with five high schools across the four RISE districts, representing 5,500+ students and 550+ educators.
-The RISE high schools include: East Hartford High School (East Hartford), Hartford Public High School (Hartford), Francis T. Maloney High School (Meriden), Orville H. Platt High School (Meriden), and Hill Regional Career High School (New Haven).
+Our specific focus is around high school-age youth, and we are partnering with 10 high schools across the nine RISE districts, representing 13,000+ students and 1,000+ educators.
+The RISE high schools include: Brien McMahon High School (Norwalk), East Hartford High School (East Hartford), Francis T. Maloney High School (Meriden), Hartford Public High School (Hartford), Hill Regional Career High School (New Haven), Manchester High School (Manchester), Middletown High School (Middletown), Naugatuck High School (Naugatuck), Orville H. Platt High School (Meriden), and Westhill High School (Stamford).

 What does RISE seek to accomplish?